Tyler Boyd Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Matchup vs. Baltimore

-- Boyd is averaging 48 receiving yards per game in 10 career matchups against the Ravens, 7.5 more than his receiving yards prop bet over/under for Sunday's game (40.5).
+- In his 10 matchups against the Ravens, Boyd's 48 receiving yards average is 7.5 more than his over/under for Sunday's game (40.5).

-- In 10 matchups versus the Ravens, Boyd has had a TD catch twice, but never more than one in any single game.
+- Boyd has caught a touchdown pass versus the Ravens twice, but did not have multiple TDs in either of those games.

-- This week Boyd will face the NFL's 27th-ranked pass defense (295.0 yards allowed per game).
+- The Ravens have the NFL's 27th-ranked pass defense this season, giving up 295.0 yards per game through the air.

-- The Ravens have surrendered nine touchdowns through the air (1.5 per game).
-They are ninth in the league in that category.
+- The Ravens have conceded nine passing TDs this season (1.5 per game), ranking them ninth among NFL defenses.

 Recent Performances

-- In last week's outing against the Lions, Boyd was targeted three times, picking up seven yards on one reception.
+- Against the Lions last week, Boyd was targeted three times and picked up seven yards on one reception.

-- Boyd has recorded 149 receiving yards (49.7 per game), reeling in 14 passes on 19 targets during his last three games.
+- Boyd's stat line over his last three games shows 14 grabs for 149 yards.
+He put up 49.7 receiving yards per game and was targeted 19 times.

 Boyd's Cincinnati Teammates